 Today the first two episodes of the new CBS All Access series The Twilight Zone were released.
 TrekMovie has adopted this show as we are big fans of the franchise and as it is a genre show on CBS All Access, home of Star Trek on TV.
 We also reviewed “Nightmare at 30,000 Feet,” released today as well.
-And like we do for our other adopted show The Orville, we will review each new episode on a weekly basis.

 The Twilight Zone Season 1, Episode 1 – Released Monday, April 1, 2019

 Directed by Owen Harris

 I’ve been a fan of the original The Twilight Zone since I was a kid, but I confess, there were always some episodes that dragged for me.
 The first time I watched “The Comedian,” it fell into that category, but when I did a second viewing—which I did for this review—it didn’t feel draggy anymore.
 I’d be curious to know if it works the same way for other viewers.

 “The Comedian,” at its heart, is about the perils of fame.
 The story centers around Samir (Kumail Nanjiani), a regular performer at a comedy club where his stand-up act seems based on unfunny but well-intentioned jokes about the Second Amendment.
 His colleagues—particularly Didi Scott (Diarra Kilpatrick)— are all more popular than he is, but he persists in his joke, obviously feeling that what he has to say is important and if he only says it right, he’ll get the laughs he’s craving.